 CSN students, staff and faculty can borrow materials from any CSN library, UNLV library, Nevada State College library or the Desert Research Institute using their library card.

 |CSN Faculty and Staff||1 semester with 2 auto-renewals*||50 items|

 * Renewals are only available if there are no holds on the item.

-Items in the reserves collection (including textbooks, models and equipment) circulate for 2 hours, 4 hours, 7 days or 30 days depending on the item.
-Only two of these items can be checked out at a time.
+Items in the reserves collection (including textbooks, models and equipment) circulate for 1 hour, 2 hours, 4 hours, 7 days or 30 days depending on the item.
+Only one or two of these items can be checked out at a time.
 These items are only available to current CSN students, staff and faculty.

 Students, staff or faculty members from UNLV or Nevada State College, can check out CSN materials using their UNLV or Nevada State College library card.
 You have the same borrowing privileges as CSN students, staff or faculty members.